 You don’t have to be worried that someone will notice that you had a cavity before when you choose tooth-colored fillings.
-Call 636-447-6060 today to get help from Dr. Herman at his dentist office in St. Peters, MO.
+Call 636-447-6060 today to get help from Dr. Smith at his dentist office in St. Peters, MO.

 Teeth with cosmetic imperfections, such as cracks or stains, can affect the appearance of your smile.
 Weak or damaged teeth can also impact your smile by limiting your ability to perform biting and chewing functions properly.
 The surrounding teeth take on the additional work of biting and chewing and can become worn down and weak themselves.
 If you do have teeth that are weak, damaged, or cosmetically flawed, you can restore your smile with porcelain crowns.
-Dr. Richard Herman is your dentist in St. Peters, MO, for porcelain crowns.
+Dr. Melissa Smith is your dentist in St. Peters, MO, for porcelain crowns.

 What are Porcelain Crowns?